-- 102. (1) In addition to any specific power granted to or duty imposed on an authorised officer or inspector under this Act, such authorised officer or inspector may, if it appears to him or her that any aircraft is intended or likely to be flown under circumstances where the flight would involve a contravention of this Act or will cause imminent danger to persons in the aircraft or to persons or property on the ground- - (a) ground any aircraft which he or she reasonably believes to be unsafe, not duly 35 registered or not airworthy; or - (b) close any aviation-related facility which he or she reasonably believes does not comply with this Act. - (2) If an aircraft has been grounded in terms of this section, the aircraft must not be operated until the Director is satisfied that this Act is complied with and approves the 40 lifting of the grounding order, or until such alterations or repairs have been effected which the Director considers necessary to render such aircraft fit for flight.
+- 115. (1) In addition to any specific power granted to or duty imposed on an authorised officer or inspector under this Act, such authorised officer or inspector may, if it appears to him or her that any aircraft is intended or likely to be flown under circumstances where the flight would involve a contravention of this Act or will cause imminent danger to persons in the aircraft or to persons or property on the ground- - (a) ground any aircraft which he or she reasonably believes to be unsafe, not duly 35 registered or not airworthy; or - (b) close any aviation-related facility which he or she reasonably believes does not comply with this Act. - (2) If an aircraft has been grounded in terms of this section, the aircraft must not be operated until the Director is satisfied that this Act is complied with and approves the lifting of the grounding order, or until such alterations or repairs have been effected which the Director considers necessary to render such aircraft fit for flight.

-Prohibition on exercising of certain privileges of any aviation certificate, permit or authorisation by authorised officers or inspectors such officer or inspector may prohibit the holder of an aviation certificate, a permit, or 50 an authorisation to exercise the privileges of such aviation certificate, permit or authorisation.
+Prohibition on exercising of certain privileges of any aviation certificate, permit or authorisation by authorised officers or inspectors

-- 103. (1) When it appears to any authorised officer or inspector on reasonable grounds 45 that an aircraft is intended or likely to be flown in circumstances where- - (a) the flight would involve a contravention of this Act; or - (b) there is an imminent danger to persons in the aircraft or to persons or property on the ground,
+- 116. (1) When it appears to any authorised officer or inspector on reasonable grounds 45 that an aircraft is intended or likely to be flown in circumstances where- - (a) the flight would involve a contravention of this Act; or - (b) there is an imminent danger to persons in the aircraft or to persons or property on the ground, - such officer or inspector may prohibit the holder of an aviation certificate, a permit, or 5 an authorisation to exercise the privileges of such aviation certificate, permit or authorisation. - (2) The prohibition order contemplated in subsection (1) may be withdrawn when the authorised officer or inspector is satisfied that the cause for such prohibition has ceased to exist.

-- (2) The prohibition order contemplated in subsection (1) may be withdrawn when the authorised officer or inspector is satisfied that the cause for such prohibition has ceased to exist. - (3) The prohibition in subsection (1) may not be imposed for a period longer than 24 hours. - (4) The procedure for the issuance of the prohibition order is as prescribed.
+- (3) The prohibition in subsection (1) may not be imposed for a period longer than 24 hours. - (4) The procedure for the issuance of the prohibition order is as prescribed.

-INTERNAL APPEAL AGAINST DECISIONS OF INSPECTORS AND AUTHORISED OFFICERS
+INTERNAL APPEAL AGAINST DECISIONS OF INSPECTORS, AUTHORISED OFFICERS AND DIRECTOR